optozorax/unasanu/content/en/index.md

 <span class="green2-bg">Just because something can't be described mathematically at a high level doesn't mean that it isn't essentially mathematical at a lower level.</span>

-Thus, if you have an incredible number of calculations, and you're just simulating atoms, which then form a society that believes it's somehow not mathematical - that's the society's problem.
+Thus, if you have an incredible number of calculations, and you're just simulating atoms, which then form a society that believes it's somehow not mathematical — that's the society's problem.
 Your computer is all about mathematics.

 So, this is less of an argument and more of a statement of fact that humanity doesn't understand high-level emergent processes very well.
 This in no way implies that simulating the universe is impossible.

-### Computational Reductionism
+### Computational reductionism

 I think people misunderstand computers and computations.
 Some believe that all the richness of the world we observe simply can't be computed because computers are all about "zeros and ones," "simplest algorithms."
 So, they argue that in a deterministic world, free will is impossible; that AI can never possess human emotions or creative abilities; that biology and psychology "aren't mathematical"; and if this world is simulated, nothing makes sense, and you can steal, kill and so on...